4 Steps to Living the Life of Peace

 Are you fed up with living a life that does not reflect the glory of God as it could or should

 If you answered yes, to any of the above questions, then journey with me.
-I will walk you through the 4 Steps that God continually uses to keep me in His amazing peace.
+I will walk you through the four steps that God continually uses to keep me in His amazing peace.
 We will learn how to live a life full of the peace that God intends for us.
 It may seem impossible right now but stay the course and consider the alternative of living without the fullness of God’s peace for another month, year, or decade!